 This description is intended to assist in the course approval process and to assist students in determining whether this course will help them achieve their educational objectives and the learning goals of their program.
 It is not a learning contract.
 The details of the description are subject to change before the course begins.
 The final syllabus will be available at the beginning of the course.

 Course Identification

-Course Number: WYP2111HF Course format: synchronous hybrid: in-class and remote students Course Name: Christian Worship: Foundation, Framework & Freedom Campus: St. George Class times: Fall term, Tuesdays, Lecture: 10 am to noon, Seminar: noon to 1 pm [wk.
-8-12].
-Be prepared for classes in week 1-7 to go longer than 2 hours.
+Course Number: WYP2111HF

+Course format: in-person with limited room for remote students

+Course Name: Christian Worship: Foundation, Framework & Freedom

+Campus: St. George

+Class times: Monday evenings 7- 9 pm

 Instructor Information